 Purchasing ProceduresPurchasing procedures are designed to ensure accountability for expenditures and to assist in the smooth transaction of club expenditures.
 Clubs are required to follow the appropriate procedures for any club expenditure.

 Club purchases may not be charged to department purchasing cards.
-If a club wishes to purchase materials via a purchasing card, the Club Advisor must supply ordering information to Student Affairs, who will place the order.
+If a club wishes to purchase materials via a purchasing card, the Club Advisor must supply ordering information to Student Life, who will place the order.

-Per Accounting, the College’s tax exempt ID number can only be applied to a purchase when payment is processed through the Student Affairs Office.
+Per Accounting, the College’s tax exempt ID number can only be applied to a purchase when payment is processed through the Student Life Office.
 The tax exempt ID number is not provided to students.
 If a student or advisor purchases goods or food for reimbursement, he/she will not be reimbursed for tax.

 If the request is in relation to services such as speakers, performers or presenters, a Personal Service Agreement (PSA) is required.
-If the performer is employed by any college in the Colorado Community College System contact Student Affairs for different payment arrangements.
-Please contact Student Affairs WELL IN ADVANCE for the PSA processing.
+If the performer is employed by any college in the Colorado Community College System contact Student Life for different payment arrangements.
+Please contact Student Life WELL IN ADVANCE for the PSA processing.
 The PSA may take up to 4 weeks to process and requires forms to be filled out by the vendor who is providing the service.
 Please plan accordingly.

 Purchasing of tickets/registration to any event must be done through a Travel Request Authorization Form.
 Please see information under Club Travel.